Puriney/scRNA.seq.course/05-exprs-qc.md

 The data consists of 3 individuals and 3 replicates and therefore has 9 batches in total.

-Let's standardise the analysis by using the scater package described above.
-First, make scater SCESet classes:
+We standardize the analysis by using the scater package.
+First, create the scater SCESet classes:

 ```r
 pheno_data <- new("AnnotatedDataFrame", anno)